 Climate change has been a big thing in Germany for a long time, with many government initiatives.
 So it’s not surprising that the big names in German motor vehicle manufacturing have followed suit.
 BMW has had an EV in their model range since 2014 and Audi is also in the market.
 The Audi e-tron collection presents a climate-friendly package with an SUV and sporty edge.
 Mercedes-Benz launched the EQC last year and adds luxury and its signature style to the sensibility of addressing emissions technology.
 But probably the biggest news, at least for the top of range, sports car lovers, Porsche is due to release the Taycan in 2020.
 Check out the Porsche website for all the specs.

 Finance for Climate Friendly Cars

-Jade Car Loans provides our full range of personal and commercial business car finance products for electric, petrol, diesel and hybrid vehicles with our signature cheapest interest rate policy.
-While you’re browsing cars keep our Car Loans Calculator open in another browser so you can calculate a rough repayment estimate on each vehicle.
+Jade Car Loans provides our full range of personal and business car finance options for electric, petrol, diesel and hybrid vehicles with our signature cheapest interest rate policy.
+While you’re browsing cars keep our Business Car Loan Calculator open in another browser so you can calculate a rough repayment estimate on each vehicle.

 Some states offer discounts on rego and other charges for electric vehicles so it could be worth checking out your state motor/transport department for details.